MuammarRizal/SGT-Coding-Test/README.md

 The following scripts are available in the `package.json` file:

-- `npm run dev`: Start the development server.
+- `pnpm run dev`: Start the development server.
-- `npm run build`: Build the application for production.
+- `pnpm run build`: Build the application for production.
-- `npm run preview`: Preview the production build.
+- `pnpm run preview`: Preview the production build.
-- `npm run lint`: Run linter to check code quality.
+- `pnpm run lint`: Run linter to check code quality.

 ---